CZ-NIC/convey/README.md

 ### Dependencies and troubleshooting
 * You'll be asked to install `dialog` library at the first run if not already present in the system.
-* If something is missing on your system, maybe you may find help in this command: `sudo apt install python3-pip git python3-tk dialog && pip3 install setuptools`
+* If something is missing on your system, maybe you may find help in this command: `sudo apt install python3-pip git python3-tk dialog && pip3 install setuptools && pip3 install --upgrade ipython`

 ### Customisation
 * A file `config.ini` is automatically created in user config folder.
 This file may be edited for further customisation.